 The mission of the Naples Orchid Society is to promote the appreciation and cultivation of orchids as a hobby and preserve wild orchids indigenous to Southwest Florida through education and research.

 To these ends, NOS sponsors year-round activities intended to educate individuals in how to obtain and grow healthy blooming orchids which do well in our area.
-These activities include a highly regarded series of culture classes offered each winter; in the spring we hold our annual show and in the fall, a large orchid sale is held each October.
+These activities include a highly regarded series of culture classes offered each winter and in the spring we hold our annual show.
 We also offer scholarships and internships to promote research.

 To learn more about the benefits of becoming a member of the NOS and how to join, please visit our Membership page.